bozboz/laravel-admin/README.md

 }
 ```

-Laravel will smartly resolve the dependency out of the IoC container when instantiating the controller, so the only remaining thing to do is to register this controller as a resource in the routes file, like so:
+Laravel will smartly resolve the dependency out of the IoC container when
+instantiating the controller, so the only remaining thing to do is to register
+this controller as a resource in the routes file, like so:

 ```php
 Route::resource('admin/foo', 'FooAdminController');
 ```

-This will enable entire CRUD functionality on the model defined in the ModelAdminDecorator dependency.
-All this functionality is inside the ModelAdminController.
-The FooController class would be your standard "front-end" controller, which should be referenced in your routes.php file, either explicitly per route, restfully, or as a resource.
+This will enable entire CRUD functionality on the model defined in the

-## Models

-All models within this package need to extend Bozboz\Admin\Models\Base unless you have a good reason to deviate.

-## Validators

-Instead of storing validation rules on the actual models we have decided to create a Validator service.
-Base functionality resides in Bozboz\Admin\Services\Validators\Validator.
-It is the responsiblity of a model wishing to be validated to define its own Validator subtype (e.g. User model utilises the UserValidator class) in which it defines the validation rules to be used.
-Furthermore the Base type has an abstract "getValidator" method in which the model returns an instance of its Validator subtype.

-### "rules" property

-These are rules that should be applied in all validation instances.

-### "storeRules" property

-Rules that should only be applied when creating a new model instance.
-Will be merged with the "rules" property.

-### "editRules" property

-Rules that should only be applied when updating an existing model instance.
-Will be merged with the "rules" property.
+`ModelAdminDecorator` dependency.

 ## Decorators

 Decorators contain information about how a model is displayed in the Admin area.
-If you have a model that should be accessed in the Admin area, it needs an associated decorator and controller subclass.
-The abstract ModelAdminDecorator class currently contains a couple of abstract methods - getColumns and getLabel - as well as a few defaults getModel, getListingModels and getFields.
-Similarly to ModelAdminController subclasses, subclasses of ModelAdminDecorator must, as a minimum, define their own constructor, type-hinting an Eloquent model as its argument:
+If you have a model that should be accessed in the Admin area, it needs an
+associated decorator.
+The abstract `ModelAdminDecorator` class contains several
+abstract methods which must be defined on the subclass:

+    - `getLabel` should return a suitable string representation of the model;
+      typically the title of the entity
+    - `getFields` should return an array of `Bozboz\Admin\Fields\Field`
+      instances, used to create/edit the entity on the relevant screens.

+There are a number of optional methods to override:

+    - `getColumns` should return a key/value array of columns to display on the
+      admin overview page
+    - `getHeading` should return a string representation of the overall model
+      (rather than that specific instance, as in `getLabel`).
+This method
+      accepts a boolean paramter (defaulting to false) which allows the calling
+      script to request the word as plural or singlular.
+    - `modifyListingQuery` allows the listing query to be modified, e.g. to
+      eager load relations, or apply a custom sort or conditional.

+Similarly to subclasses of `ModelAdminController`, decorators must be passed a
+dependency in its constructor.
+This should be the entity which this decorator
+represents in the admin.
+This class must implement the
+`Bozboz\Admin\Models\BaseInterface` class.

+E.g.:

 ```php
 use Bozboz\Admin\Models\Page;